Frilled Sharks got their name from the six rows of gills on their throat that look like ruffled collars.

 Scientists are unsure exactly how long Frilled Sharks can live, but they have estimated that their lifespan is about 25 years.

-While these sharks have occasionally been caught in fishing nets, people do not purposefully fish for this animal.
-They are not used in cooking.View all 24 animals that start with F
+While these sharks have occasionally been caught in fishing nets, people do not purposefully fish for these animals.
+They are not used in cooking.View all 91 animals that start with F

 Frilled Shark FAQs (Frequently Asked Questions)